flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 MsfsHandler and DataManager are the central components which provide a simple API to retrieve and send data from and to the simulator.

-The MsfsHandler is the central component acts as a dispatcher for the custom module.
+The MsfsHandler is the central component acting as a dispatcher for the custom modules.
 It manages the SimConnect connection, all module updates, owns the DataManager and provides some imported core data variables to the modules.

 The DataManager is a central data store which allows to store and retrieve data from the simulator.
 It provides different kind of data objects / variables which abstract the sim's data types and allows to easily retrieve and send data from the simulator.
+One of its main features is de-duplication of variables over all modules and to automatically update (read/write) the data to and from the simulator.

 These components live in the common src folder.